microsoft/react-native-code-push/README.md

 ##### LocalPackage

 Contains details about an update that has been downloaded locally or already installed.
-You can get a reference to an instance of this object either by calling the module-level `getCurrentPackage` method, or as the value of the promise returned by the `RemotePackage.download` method.
+You can get a reference to an instance of this object either by calling the module-level `getUpdateMetadata` method, or as the value of the promise returned by the `RemotePackage.download` method.

 ###### Properties
 - __appVersion__: The app binary version that this update is dependent on.
 This is the value that was specified via the `appStoreVersion` parameter when calling the CLI's `release` command. *(String)*